un1cum/Beast_Bomber/README.md

 git clone https://github.com/un1cum/Beast_Bomber
 ```

+`P.S`
-**P.S - If you don't have git, you need to install it: https://git-scm.com/downloads**
+- If you don't have git, you need to install it: https://git-scm.com/downloads
+- If you install Beast Bomber manually, without git, be sure to delete the .gitkeep file in the input\telegram_accounts folder

 `First setup`
 - To get started, you need to install the necessary Python libraries: ``pip install -r requirements.txt``